karan3242/XRF_data_parser/README.md

 -   OLYMPUS VANTA pXRF device
 -   GeoChem export method

 Ensure the CSV export follows the GeoChem format with Item notes labeled as `LAB_ID`.
 The ID should contain both letters and numbers for string value compatibility.
-Note that `<LOD` values must be replaced with `0` before file upload, as the program does not support `<LOD` readings.

 # XRF Chemistry Analyser
 ## Features